uchicago-cs/cmsc22000/website/hw/hw6.rst

 of a workflow job.
-Remember that you can find the workflow format documentation `here <https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions>`__ and that you're welcome to look for the answer through external sources, as long as you cite your sources.
+Remember that you can find the workflow format documentation `here <https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions>`__ and that you're welcome to look for the answer through external sources, as long as you cite your sources (if you consult online resources, it is enough to provide a URL).

 Please note that you *must* find a way of specifying the environment variable using a job option specifically intended for that purpose.